Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Preliminaries

-The transformation implies that the robustness condition on transitions can be equivalently expressed as a regularization constraint on the value function, referred to as the robustness-regularization duality.
-The duality can extensively reduce the cost of solving the minimization problem over infinite transition choices and thus is widely studied in the robust reinforcement learning research community~\citep{husain2021regularized, eysenbach2021maximum, brekelmans2022your}.
+The transformation implies that the robustness condition on transitions can be equivalently expressed as a regularization term on the value function, which is referred to as the robustness-regularization duality.
+The duality can extensively reduce the cost of solving the minimization problem over infinite transition choices and thus is widely studied in the robust reinforcement learning research community~\citep{husain2021regularized, eysenbach2021maximum, brekelmans2022youra}.